Harris-Stowe State University logo

 Key Highlights

-• St. Louis Normal School's principal, Anna Brackett (1863), was the first woman to lead a normal school in the United States.
+• Its antecedent, St. Louis Normal School, was the first normal school in the U.S. led by a woman (Anna Brackett, 1863).

-• Both precursors were authorized to grant Bachelor of Arts in Education degrees by the 1920s.
+• Historically a pioneer in teacher education, granting Bachelor of Arts in Education degrees as early as the 1920s.

 Timeline